open-component-model/ocm/pkg/contexts/ocm/utils/localize/README.md

 Such a specification object can be applied by the function `Instantiate` together with configuration values to a component version.
 As substitution result it returns a virtual filesystem with the snapshot according to the resolved substitutions.
+To get access to the template resource containing the filesystem snapshot to be instantiated, the configured downloaders (package `pkg/context/ocm/download`) is used.
+Therefore, this method can be used together with any own resource type as long as an appropriate downloader is configured.

 Additionally, there is a set of more basic types and methods, which can be used to describe end execute localizations for single data objects (see `ImageMappings`,